httpwg/http-extensions/draft-ietf-httpbis-early-hints.md

 responses for every resource is an inefficient way of using bandwidth, especially when a caching server exists as an intermediary.

-This memo defines a status code for sending an informational response ([RFC7231], section 6.2) that contains headers that are likely to be included in the final response.
-A server can send the informational response containing some of the headers to help the client start making preparations for processing the final response, and then run time-consuming operations to generate the final response.
+This memo defines a status code for sending an informational response ([RFC7231], Section 6.2) that contains header fields that are likely to be included in the final response.
+A server can send the informational response containing some of the header fields to help the client start making preparations for processing the final response, and then run time-consuming operations to generate the final response.
 The informational response can also be used by an origin server to trigger HTTP/2 server push at a caching intermediary.